Gordon999/Pi-MP3_Player/README.md

 ==========================================================================

-To install copy MP3_Player.py and mp3.jpg to /home/pi/ and then run...
+To install Download the Zip, Extract, and copy MP3_Player.py, mp3c.py and mp3.jpg to /home/pi/

+and then run...

 sudo apt-get install python3-alsaaudio